 These people are probably shielded from certain “protective factors.”

 In the past 20 years, the diathesis-stress model has been adapted to include these protective factors.
-You may hear this version of the model referred to as the “stress-vulnerability-protective factors model.”
+You may hear this version of the “stress-vulnerability-protective factors model.”
 Stressors and diathesis are still present in this model.